Role-Based Permissions

 ## Getting Started

-Every user in your organization must have exactly one role.
+Every user in your organization has exactly one role.
 Roles define what actions users can perform, such as creating conversations, viewing data, or managing other users.

-* **Conditions**: Rules that limit when permissions apply (e.g., "only in your organization")
+* **Conditions**: rules that limit when permissions apply (for example "only in your organization").

 ## Working with Role APIs